 A Perkins leadership grant funded the development of model programs of study, with input from secondary and postsecondary academic and CTE faculty to help students, parents, and counselors in college and career planning.
-Currently, there are 114 state-recognized programs of study aligned with the 16 career clusters.
+Currently, there are 120 state-recognized programs of study aligned with the 16 career clusters.
 At least one program of study has been developed for each of the 81 cluster pathways.
-TEA requires secondary schools to offer a minimum of three CTE programs of study from three different clusters.
+TEA requires secondary school districts to offer a minimum of three CTE programs of study from three different clusters.
 Each state-recognized program of study includes:

-- Rigorous secondary academic courses based on the Recommended High School Graduation Plan or the Distinguished Achievement Plan; - Postsecondary education programs leading to associate, baccalaureate, and/or graduate degrees; - A relevant, coherent sequence of CTE courses with college credit opportunities, including dual credit, statewide and locally articulated credit, advanced placement (AP) and/or international baccalaureate (IB) credit; - Opportunities for industry-recognized certifications and licensures, where appropriate and available; and - Extended learning including curricular and extracurricular activities, work-based and service learning, and professional associations.
+- Rigorous secondary academic courses based on the Recommended High School Graduation Program or the Distinguished Achievement Program; - Postsecondary education programs leading to associate, baccalaureate, and/or graduate degrees; - A relevant, coherent sequence of CTE courses with college credit opportunities, including dual credit, statewide and locally articulated credit, advanced placement (AP) and/or international baccalaureate (IB) credit; - Opportunities for industry-recognized certifications and licensures, where appropriate and available; and - Extended learning including curricular and extracurricular activities, work-based and service learning, and professional associations.

 Postsecondary education in Texas is directed by the Texas Higher Education Coordinating Board.
-There are two primary initiatives that are currently underway throughout the state to foster creating a college-going culture and well educated communities: Closing the Gaps by

-2015 and House Bill 1 passed by the 79th Legislature, 3rd Called Session.
-House Bill 1 required the creation of College and Career Readiness Standards.
+There are several initiatives that are currently underway throughout the state to foster creating a college-going culture and well educated communities including Closing the Gaps by 2015, House Bill 1 passed by the 79th Legislature, 3rd Called Session, and House Bill 3 passed by the 81st Legislature.
+House Bill 1 required the creation of College and Career Readiness Standards and House Bill 3 recognizes the full implementation of the College and Career agenda for all Texas students.